-Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in BRF S.A. of Class Action Lawsuit and Upcoming Deadline - BRFS
+Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on Their Investment in BRF S.A. of Class Action Lawsuit and Upcoming Deadline - BRFS

 [Click here to join this class action]

 BRF S.A. is a food processor and the world's largest poultry exporter.
-Its portfolio includes established brands in Brazil and abroad, such as Sadia, Perdigão, Qualy, Chester, Perdix and Paty.
-The Company provides meat (poultry and pork), foods processed from meats, pizzas, pastas and frozen vegetables.
+Its portfolio includes established brands in Brazil and abroad, such as Sadia, Perdigão, Qualy, Chester, Perdix, and Paty.
+The Company provides meat (poultry and pork), foods processed from meats, pizzas, pasta and frozen vegetables.

 The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company's business, operational and compliance policies.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) BRF employees paid bribes to regulators and politicians to subvert inspections in order to conceal unsanitary practices at the Company's meatpacking plants; (ii) the foregoing conduct, when it came to light, would foreseeably subject the Company and its officers to heightened regulatory enforcement and/or prosecution; and (iii) as a result of the foregoing, BRF's public statements were materially false and misleading at all relevant times.